 Step 2: Log Your Income, Expenses and Savings

-You’ll want to use a Microsoft Excel spreadsheet, Google sheets or another budget template to track all of your monthly expenses and spending.
+You’ll want to use a Microsoft Excel spreadsheet or another budget template to track all of your monthly expenses and spending.
 List out each expense line by line.
 This list is the foundation for your monthly budget.

 Tally Your Monthly Income

 Review your pay stubs and determine how much money you and anyone else in your household take home every month.
 Include any passive income, rental income, child support payments or side gigs.

 If your income varies, estimate as best as you can, or use the average of your income for the past three months.

 Make a List of Your Mandatory Monthly Expenses

 Rent or mortgage payment.

 Living expenses like utilities (electric, gas and water bills), internet and phone.

 Insurance (car, life, health).